vishal-bacancy/nested_form_example/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+this is simple 2 level nested form example.
+I have used cocoon for adding new form dynamically.

 Things you may want to cover:

-* Ruby version
+* Ruby version : 2.5.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Rails version : 5.2.1

+* Things to do :

-* How to run the test suite
+* clone the example

-* Services (job queues, cache servers, search engines, etc.)
+* bundle install

-* Deployment instructions
+* rails db:setup

-* ...
+* rails s